-DBC/DCC-i achieves compliance with GDPR by:
+DCC-i achieves compliance with GDPR by:

-- Ensuring this policy remains compliant and is reviewed annually, or more frequently if changes to data protection legislation occur.
-The current review period for this policy is 3 months in order to ensure the policy is reviewed for effectiveness and compliance with the new regulations and to account for changes to the DBC/DCC-i organisational structure.
-All staff are required to undertake initial training in respect of this policy and confirm their understanding - staff will undertake an annual refresher. - Ensuring DBC/DCC-i maintains up-to-date registration with the Information Commissioners Office and that this information is readily available to all DBC/DCCi Customers.
-The current reference number for DBC ICO Registration is: ZA136846.
-DBC was first registered on 26 August 2015, and the current registration is valid until 25 August 2021.
-DCC-i ICO Registration is ZA839281, DCC-I was first Registered on the 3rd January 2021 and is Valid until 2nd January 2022.

-- 3. Ensuring DBC/DCC-i has a Data Protection Officer (DPO) to deal with all queries in relation to Data Protection.
-The current DPO is Chloe Whittall - Professional Development Officer for DBC / Director for DCC-i. - 4.
-Any Data Breach identified by any member of staff will be immediately reported to the Data Protection Officer (DPO) who is available by mobile and email out of hours in emergency situations.
+- Policy: Ensuring this policy remains compliant and is reviewed annually, or more frequently if changes to data protection legislation occur.
+The current review period for this policy is 12 months. - ICO Registration: Ensuring DCC-i maintains up-to-date registration with the Information Commissioners Office and that this information is readily available to all DCCi Customers.
+The current reference number for DCC-i ICO Registration is ZA839281, DCC-I was first Registered on the 3rd January 2021 and is Valid until 2nd January 2022. - 3.
+Data Protection Officer: Ensuring DCC-i has a Data Protection Officer (DPO) to deal with all queries in relation to Data Protection.
+The current DPO is Chloe Whittall Joint Director for DCC-i. - 4.
+Responses to Data Breach: Any Data Breach identified by any member of staff will be immediately reported to the Data Protection Officer (DPO) who is available by mobile and email out of hours in emergency situations.
 When the DPO is on leave or unavailable, another senior member of staff will assume this role.